weaveworks/scope/README.md

 ## <a name="using-weave-scope-with-kubernetes"></a>Using Weave Scope with Kubernetes

-To try scope's Kubernetes integration, you will start Scope with the special `--probe.kubernetes true` flag.
-While the probe needs to be installed on all nodes (master and minions), this flag should only be enabled on the Kubernetes master node.
+To use Scope's Kubernetes integration, you need to start Scope with the `--probe.kubernetes true` flag.
+Scope needs to be installed on all nodes (master and minions), but this flag should only be enabled on the Kubernetes master node.

 As per the normal requirements, you will need to run Scope on every machine you want to monitor, as shown in [Getting Started](#getting-started).
-However, when launching Scope you will need to pass different arguments to the Kubernetes master and minion nodes.
+However, when launching Scope you need to pass different arguments to the Kubernetes master and minion nodes.

-On the master node you will launch scope with Kubernetes support.
+On the master node you need to launch Scope with Kubernetes support:

 ```
 sudo scope launch --probe.kubernetes true
 ```

-Depending on your setup, you may find that Kubernetes has renamed your docker bridge interface.
-In this instance you'll need to tell scope about the new name when launching it.
-For example, if your docker bridge is named `cbr0`:
+Depending on your setup, you may find that Kubernetes has renamed your Docker bridge interface.
+In this instance you'll need to tell Scope about the new name when launching it.
+For example, if your Docker bridge is named `cbr0`:

 ```
 sudo DOCKER_BRIDGE=cbr0 scope launch --probe.docker.bridge cbr0 --probe.kubernetes true
 ```

-At this point, on each minion node, you launch the probe, telling it to connect to the master node.
+On each minion node you need to launch Scope telling it to connect to the master node.

 ```
 sudo scope launch --no-app kubernetes-master.my.network
 ```

-Again, if your docker bridge interface is named differently, you'll need to pass that to your probe when launching it.
+Again, if your Docker bridge interface is named differently, you'll need to pass that to your probe when launching it.

 Once the first few reports come in, the UI should begin displaying two